Why Geocoders are Not Designed for Last Mile Deliveries

 Creating general-purpose geocoders at scale introduces a whole new set of challenges, too.
 Addresses are constantly changing, for example, a building changing use.
 Buildings are converted into flats, thus creating new addresses, or flats are fused into a larger building once more.
 New buildings can be built and old ones demolished.
 Keeping all this data fresh requires constant monitoring.

-Why is a geocoder not designed for last-mile delivery?
+Why is a Geocoder not Designed for Last Mile Delivery?

 Geocoders typically provide the centre of the building roof as the location for a given address.
 This would be the point given to a delivery driver on a map, and the location fed into a routing and ETA system.
 However, the driver isn’t aiming for the centre of the building roof - they first need to park somewhere suitable, then enter a door.
 With such a naive final destination, drivers might be routed in the worst cases to an incorrect street without parking.
 After eventually finding somewhere to park, that parking spot might not even be the closest one to the building entrance.